-As part of a subdivision created in 1917 from a large, Victorian-era mansion estate, and almost completely developed in the 1920s and 1930s, the Amelia Avenue Precinct, Essendon, is comparable to HO19 Fenston Street, Essendon, HO301 Hoddle Street, Essendon, HO326 Newhall Avenue, Moonee Ponds, and HO371 Levien Street, Essendon.
+As part of a subdivision created in 1917 from a large, Victorian-era mansion estate, and almost completely developed in the 1920s and 1930s, the Amelia Avenue Precinct, Essendon, is comparable to HO19 Fenton Street, Essendon, HO301 Hoddle Street, Essendon, HO326 Newhall Avenue, Moonee Ponds, and HO371 Levien Street, Essendon.

-HO19 Fenton Street, Essendon, while comprising a group of Federation-era houses on the south side of Fenton Street, and therefore an earlier example than those at Amelia Avenue, this precinct is comparable in demonstrating a similar pattern of subdivision and development: Fenton Street was created as part of a 1910 subdivision, which followed the selling off of land surrounding Ascot House (50-52 Fenton Street) at the turn of the century.
+HO19 Fenton Street, Ascot Vale, while comprising a group of Federation-era houses on the south side of Fenton Street, and therefore an earlier example than those at Amelia Avenue, this precinct is comparable in demonstrating a similar pattern of subdivision and development: Fenton Street was created as part of a 1910 subdivision, which followed the selling off of land surrounding Ascot House (50-52 Fenton Street) at the turn of the century.
 It is also comparable to Amelia Avenue as a very intact and visually unified group: similar (and in some cases, identical) form, materials, detailing, ornament and siting of the houses present a highly visually cohesive streetscape, and suggest they were also constructed by the same builder.

 HO301 Hoddle Street, Essendon, though a larger example than Amelia Avenue, is comparable in demonstrating a similar pattern of subdivision and development: though Hoddle Street was formed in 1872, with few dwellings erected in the following decades, a number of Federation-era villas constructed in the early twentieth-century, it was not until the 1920s that the final rapid development of the street occurred forming the general character of the precinct that we experience today.
 Californian bungalows were the principal form of housing erected at the time, with red brick the predominant building material used.
-Amelia Avenue is distinguished as a row of timber interwar bungalows period as those in Amelia Avenue, plus later interwar houses and two from the late 1940s.
+Amelia Avenue is distinguished as a row of timber interwar bungalows

+HO326 Newhall Avenue, Moonee Ponds, is comparable as a small single-street residential precinct (14 properties), though still slightly larger than the Amelia Avenue precinct.
+Similarly, it was subdivided in the early twentieth-century and comprises a cluster of six houses built in the same period as those in Amelia Avenue, plus later interwar houses and two from the late 1940s.
 The majority of the houses in the Newhall Avenue precinct are of brick construction, which gives the precinct a different character.
 In addition to the 1920s Bungalows, Newhall includes houses representative of other prevailing domestic styles of the time.
 All the houses in the Newhall Avenue Precinct are noted as retaining original front fences, which is not the case in the Amelia Street precinct, although they are sympathetic.
 Amelia Avenue does not have bluestone kerbs and channels as seen at Newhall Avenue.
 Amelia Avenue is distinguished as a small and highly visually cohesive row of timber interwar bungalows.